alt-glitch/Simple-Banking-System/README.md

 ![](demo.gif)

-Following the above operation, this is how the back-end database looks like:
+After the operations above, the database will look like:

 ![](SQL.png)